 With a BS in Electronic Engineering from Universidad Tecnológica Nacional (UTN) and a MS from Universidad Politécnica de Madrid (UPM), Uriel has been the Electronic Department founder and former Director at Technical School ORT Argentina, also the former Director of the Learning Technologies Bachelor at UTN.
-He is currently the Immediate Past President of IFEES, former member of the GEDC Executive Committee and Director of the Center for Educational Research and Innovation at UTN in Argentina.
+He is currently the VP for Capacity Building of IFEES, former member of the GEDC Executive Committee and Director of the Center for Educational Research and Innovation at UTN in Argentina.
 He has served as the Dean of Engineering at the Universidad de Palermo and, previously, as the Information & Communications Technologies Secretary at UTN for more than 15 years.
 Recently awarded as “Distinguished Educator” by the IOEM and “Honorary Professor” by the Universidad Ricardo Palma in Lima, Peru.
 Professor Cukierman has worked as consultant for the National Communication Secretary and National Education Ministry in projects for distance learning and reducing the digital divide.
 Produced three books about Learning Technologies and Engineering Education, one of which was published by Pearson.
 Authored 5 book chapters and more than 50 papers in refereed journals and conferences. . (www.cukierman.name; www.innovahied.com ).

 Eduardo Vendrell Vidal, BEng, PhD.